YellowOnion/steam-runtime-tools/bin/launcher-service.md

 ## Once per game launch

-When a game is launched, run one **pressure-vessel-launcher** per game (whatever that means in practice - probably one per app-ID) as an asynchronous child process, wrapped in **pressure-vessel-wrap** (either directly or by using **run-in-steamrt** or **run-in-scout**),
+When a game is launched, run one **steam-runtime-launcher-service** per game (whatever that means in practice - probably one per app-ID) as an asynchronous child process, wrapped in **pressure-vessel-wrap** (either directly or by using **run-in-steamrt** or **run-in-scout**),